 Church of St Anne

-Designed by the omnipresent Tylman van Gameren, and built in the late 17th century as a university church, the Church of St Anne was...
+Designed by Tylman van Gameren and built in the late-17th century as a university church, the Church of St Anne was long the site of...

-On the compulsory tour within you’ll be shown half a dozen historic interiors, featuring rare 16th-century astronomic instruments used by star pupil Copernicus as well as some of his manuscripts; a fascinating alchemy room; old rectors’ sceptres; and, the highlight of the show, the oldest existing globe (c 1510) depicting the American continent.
+On the tour you’ll be shown half-a-dozen historic interiors, featuring rare 16th-century astronomic instruments used by star pupil Copernicus, as well as some of his manuscripts; a fascinating alchemy room; old rectors’ sceptres; and, the highlight of the show, the oldest existing globe (c 1510) depicting the American continent.
 You’ll also visit an impressive Aula, a hall with an original Renaissance ceiling, and crammed with portraits of kings, benefactors and rectors of the university (five of whom were sent to Sachsenhausen concentration camp in 1939).
 The treasury contains everything from copies of the 1364 university foundation papers and Jan III Sobieski’s hammered silver table to film awards (including an Oscar) given to director Andrzej Wajda.